Floquet engineering of topological phase transitions in quantum spin Hall $\alpha$-$T_{3}$ system: Model And Formalism

 where the velocity operator $\bm{v} =\partial \mathcal{\hat{H}}^{\sigma}_{\text{eff}} (\bm{k}) /\partial \bm{k}$, $E_{\bm{k}, n}^{\sigma}$ and $|\psi^{\sigma}_{\bm{k}, n}\rangle$ are the $n^{\text{th}}$ eigenvalue and eigenvector of $\mathcal{\hat{H}}^{\sigma}_{\text{eff}}(\bm{k})$ [Eq. (\ref{effective Hamiltonian})] respectively.

 Notably, the choice of the occupied bands in Eq. (\ref{spin-dependent Chern number}) is crucial in determining the topological invariants of the current system.
 For $2$-band systems such as graphene, it is natural to take the bottom band as the sole occupied band.
 However, the $\alpha$-$T_{3}$ band structure consists of three bands, namely the bottom, middle, and top bands.
 Hence, there are two choices of the occupied band(s): (i) the bottom band only or (ii) both the bottom and middle bands.
 Normally, the topological invariants of the $\alpha$-$T_{3}$ lattice will be unaffected by the two choices.
-However, as we will demonstrate in Sec. \ref{Middle-Band Occupancy Dependent Topology}, once the particle-hole symmetry is broken by a staggered potential, it is possible to obtain different values of the topological invariants depending on which of the two choices we make.
+However, as we will demonstrate in Sec. \ref{Middle-Band Occupancy Dependent Topology}, once the symmetry with respect to the center of energy-momentum plane is broken by a staggered potential, it is possible to obtain different values of the topological invariants depending on which of the two choices we make.